 10. Craft Caddy

 And finally, you need a good carrier to keep up with all your goodies.
 For those who don’t have a full craft room, here’s your first step to keeping your small tools and art supplies on the go.
 It doesn’t hold everything, but it holds a lot.
 I love this caddy for on-the-go decorating at events and carrying around the house when I’m working in different rooms.
+I don’t put my tools in this (just things like scissors, glue sticks, command stips etc.

 If no one gets these for you…you still need them!
 So catch a few sales and add them to your beginner toolkit.
 These are very small investments you won’t regret making.